jasparagus/BrainzMRI/README.md

 4. **Render:** The UI table refreshes to display this new "Expanded Track List."

 * **Benefit:** This transforms abstract album statistics into actionable track lists, allowing users to immediately utilize the existing "Export to Playlist" or "Batch Like" features on full albums.

+### **[ ] Cross-Platform Like Synchronization**

+* **Goal:** Enable bidirectional synchronization of "Loved Tracks" between Last.fm and ListenBrainz, ensuring your favorites are consistent across both platforms and the local BrainzMRI cache.
+* **Workflow:**

+1. User opens the "Sync Manager" dialog and selects a **Sync Mode**:
+* **"Full Sync (Additive)"**: Merges likes from both services.
+Any track liked on *either* service will be pushed to the other, resulting in identical libraries.
+* **"Last.fm to ListenBrainz"**: Scans Last.fm likes and pushes any missing tracks to ListenBrainz.
+(One-way).
+* **"ListenBrainz to Last.fm"**: Scans ListenBrainz likes and pushes any missing tracks to Last.fm.
+(One-way).

+2. **Fetch & Diff:** The system queries both APIs to build a "State of the World" comparison, identifying exactly which MBIDs are missing from which service.
+3. **Execution:** BrainzMRI performs the batch API write operations to apply the necessary "Love" actions to the target service(s).
+4. **Local Update:** The local cache is immediately updated to reflect the new superset of liked tracks.

+* **Benefit:** Eliminates platform fragmentation, ensuring that a song you hearted on Last.fm years ago is properly recognized and recommended on your modern ListenBrainz profile.

 ### **[ ] Heatmaps:**